Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

 - Datacube with the Aquinas Router door code in Area 51 Sector 4 (Mission 15) now has a harder set of potential locations, so it won't be quite as easy to find.
 - Hazmat suits now protect against initial Poison damage, but not the recurring damage.
 In Zero Rando (or when balance changes are disabled) we're still using the vanilla behavior of giving resistance to both.
 Environmental Resistance augmentation always protects against both.
 - New options to allow randomly spawning augmentation canisters ("Aug Can Chance %") and augmentation upgrade canisters ("Aug Upgrade Chance %") in maps, instead of them always appearing in the same maps they would normally appear in.
+- GMDX/Revision: Support for the "Quick Skills" and "Quick Augs" menu which allow upgrading skills and augs without entering the regular menu screens.
+  - The key to open the "Quick Skills" menu can be configured by binding the option for "Activate Multiplayer Skill Menu" in the Keyboard/Mouse menu.
+  - The key to open the "Quick Augs" menu must be bound manually.
+In the GMDXUser.ini or RevisionUser.ini file, go to the \[Engine.Input\] section and find the key you want to bind to open the bingo screen.
+Change it so that it maps to UpgradeAugs, eg. to make G open the menu: `G=UpgradeAugs`

 ## GMDX Major Changes
   - When loading an old save, you may experience some oddities until you progress to a new map.
 We would recommend progressing until the end of a mission before updating, or start a new game.